MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-deployment-overview.md

 This topic explains what a guarded fabric is, its requirements, and a summary of the deployment process.
 For detailed deployment steps, see [Deploying the Host Guardian Service for guarded hosts and shielded VMs](https://technet.microsoft.com/windows-server-docs/security/guarded-fabric-shielded-vm/guarded-fabric-deploying-hgs-overview).

-Prefer to watch this on video?
-Check out the Microsoft Virtual Academy course: [Deploying Shielded VMs and a Guarded Fabric with Windows Server 2016](https://mva.microsoft.com/en-US/training-courses/deploying-shielded-vms-and-a-guarded-fabric-with-windows-server-2016-17131?l=WFLef7vUD_4604300474).
+Prefer video?
+See the Microsoft Virtual Academy course [Deploying Shielded VMs and a Guarded Fabric with Windows Server 2016](https://mva.microsoft.com/en-US/training-courses/deploying-shielded-vms-and-a-guarded-fabric-with-windows-server-2016-17131?l=WFLef7vUD_4604300474).

 ## What is a guarded fabric